Check Printing Options

 More Printers

-Some companies have worked around this issue by giving each user who prints checks their own printer.
-The users will still have to manually type in their check number each time they print a check, but they can see what their next number is without having to get up.
+Some companies have worked around this issue by giving each User who prints checks their own printer.
+The check number still has to be manually entered time a check is printed, but the next number can be determined without having to get up.

 Benefits